po1sigala/live/01-Class-Content/10-OOP/01-Activities/08-Stu-Promises/README.md

 ## Acceptance Criteria

-@TODO WRITE ACCEPTANCE CRITERIA FOR THE USER STORY; e.g.:

-* It's done when I refactor the function using callbacks, `practiceCoding`, inside of `practiceCodingPromise`
+* It's done when I refactor the function using callbacks, `practiceCoding`, inside of `practiceCodingPromise`.

 * It's done when `practiceCodingPromise` returns a promise.